 Epitope binning studies rely on the sequential binding of two antibodies to an antigen, and are performed using dozens of antibody pairs in cross-competition matrices.
-The Octet system excels at these large-scale studies due to assay speed, throughput, and exceptional reproducibility.
+The Octet® BLI platform excels at these large-scale studies due to assay speed, throughput and exceptional reproducibility.

-- Sample plate format allows for the use of crude and non-purified samples
+- Sample plate format allows for use of crude and non-purified samples

-- Automation capable Octet HTX and Red 384 allow for walk away high through-put analysis
+- Automation capable Octet® RH96 and RH16 allow for walk away high throughput analysis

 When screening crude samples with unknown concentrations, off-rate screening is a powerful tool for predicting sample properties.
 Library screening by ELISA does not enable ranking of antibodies based upon their affinities for an antigen.
-With the Octet system, clones with high affinities and low off-rates can be rapidly identified and selected for further characterization.
-Many biotechnology companies utilize the Octet system in automated affinity screening and off-rate screening of positive clones obtained from ELISA-based primary screens.
+Using Octet® BLI systems, clones with high affinities and low off-rates can be rapidly identified and selected for further characterization.
+Many biotechnology companies utilize the technology in automated affinity screening and off-rate screening of positive clones obtained from ELISA-based primary screens.

 Kinetic Characterization and Clone Selection

 Monitoring the binding of candidate molecules to targets is a critical process in lead molecule selection and can aid in the selection of desirable clones.
-Octet systems generate highly-precise data on molecular binding affinities, specificities, and association/dissociation rate constants and in a high throughput manner.
+Octet® BLI systems generate highly-precise data on molecular binding affinities, specificities and association/dissociation rate constants and in a high throughput manner.